mpod/scala-nes/README.md

 `NesState => (NesState, UInt8)`.
 Such transitions can be modeled with `State` data structure from Cats library.
 `State[S, A]` is a wrapper around a function of type `S => (S, A)`, where `S` is the type of the state and `A` is the type of the result.
 Basic purpose of the `State` data structure is to provide mechanisms for composition of state transitions.
-Read operation in this case can be represented represented with `State[NesState, UInt8]` type, while other operations can be in most cases represented with `State[NesState, Unit]` type.
+Read operation in this case can be represented with `State[NesState, UInt8]` type, while other operations can be in most cases represented with `State[NesState, Unit]` type.

 Here is an example of TAX CPU instruction, which transfers a value from the accumulator register to the register X and